v2ray/manual/en/configuration/overview.md

   * `"none"` would discard all error logs.
   * Default value is `"warning"` if you leave it empty.

+Log levels:

+* `debug`: Information for developers only.
+* `info`: Information for current state of V2Ray.
+Users don't have to take care of those.
+* `warning`: Something wrong with the environment, usually outside of V2Ray, e.g., network breakage.
+V2Ray still runs, but users may experience some breakages.
+* `error`: Something severely wrong, that V2Ray can't run at all.

 ## Master Inbound Interface Configurations {#inbound}

 Master inbound interface is used to receive data from clients, browsers, or other parent proxy servers, available protocols are listed at [Protocols](protocols.md).